jessemcg/gemma2-legal-summarization/README.md

 ## CLI Commands

-Preliminarily, you may need to clear the GPU memory because you will need most of the 24 gigs of vram.
+Preliminarily, you may need to clear the GPU memory.
 The way I do it is by logging out and then back in.
 The CLI commands are very similar.
 First CD to the project directory:

     cd $HOME/gemma2-legal-summarization

 Then execute the desired script with the -f flag followed by the desired text file and -s flag following by the desired variable for the csplit command.
+Place in double quotes if there are spaces.
 For example, to summarize the reporter's transcript:

     ./sumRTscript.sh -f raw_rt.txt -s "ORANGE, CALIFORNIA"